zhaohuabing/hugo_blog/content/top/about.md

 ![](/img/zhaohuabing.png)  **_Huabing Zhao_** is a software architect, an Istio Member and an ONAP PTL.
 He has a solid experience in the information and telecommunication technology industry for more than 17 years.

-Throughout his career, he has built a number of large-scale, cross-country NMS/OSS platforms/systems and operation tools, most of them are still running in productions.
+Throughout his career, he has built a number of large-scale, cross-country software systems, most of them are still running in production.

 He loves open source and has been contributing to various open source projects, he is a member of Istio¹,  a PTL of ONAP²,  the author of Hugo clean-white theme³.